shibing624/SearchApp/README.md

 - Support for follow-up questions, continuous Q&A
 - Supports query analysis, rewrites queries based on context for precise search

-## Setup Search Engine API
-There are two default supported search engines: Bing and Google.

-### Bing Search
-To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.

-### Google Search
-You have three options for Google Search: you can use the [SearchApi Google Search API](https://www.searchapi.io/) from SearchApi, [Serper Google Search API](https://www.serper.dev) from Serper, or opt for the [Programmable Search Engine](https://developers.google.com/custom-search) provided by Google.

-## Setup LLM and KV

-> [!NOTE]
-> We recommend using the built-in llm and kv functions with Lepton.
-> Running the following commands to set up them automatically.
+## Install requirements

 ```shell
 pip install -r requirements.txt
 ```

-## Build and Run
+## Run

-1. .
-Build web
+1. Build the front-end web

+There are two ways to build the front end:

+1) Download the pre-packaged front-end UI from https://github.com/shibing624/SmartSearch/releases/download/0.1.0/ui.zip and unzip it directly into the project root directory for use.

+2) Use npm to build the front end yourself (requires nodejs version 18 or above)

 ```shell
 cd web && npm install && npm run build
 ```

+Output: The project root directory produces a `ui` folder, which contains static files for the frontend.
 2. Run server with Lepton API
+> [!NOTE]
+> We recommend using the built-in llm and kv functions with Lepton.
+> Running the following commands to set up them automatically.

 ```shell
 lep login
 python search.py